craftingcity/The-Known-World/World Notes/Heritages/Playable Races.md

 **Humanoid.**
 - human
-	- the normal amount of human "races"
+	- the normal amount of human "races" ie 0 but like cultural identity is cool and there are some differences between groups of people but that gap is shrinking i think??
 - elf
-	- winter
+	- winter (NW)
-	- spring
+	- spring (SE)
-	- summer
+	- summer (SW)
-	- fall
+	- fall (NE)
+- dwarf
+	- mountain
+	- hill
+- halfling
+- gnome